heydenberk/stochator/README.md

 	radianSineGenerator.next(); // 0.6475980728835664

 ## Mutators
 Mutators remember their previous result and, at each generation, apply the results of a specified stochator to create a new result.

-By default, they are combined by addition.
+ _(This is functionally equivalent to a Markov chain.)_

 	var drunkardsWalk = new Stochator({
 		kind: "integer",